gabridome/docs/c-lightning_with_postgresql_reliability.md

 For the purpose of the guide, Let's suppose we have two Linux machine on the same LAN:
 One Master Server where we will run our c-lightning node and one Standby server which will have an up-to-date copy of our node's data in case the Master server suffers a crash.

-our machines have this IP address:
+Our machines have this IP address:

 * Master server 192.168.0.5
 * Standby server 192.168.0.6